tinymovr/Tinymovr/docs/encoders/encoders.rst

     tm1.set_encoder_config(1, 100) # encoder type, bandwidth

 This sets the encoder type to Hall effect sensor, and the encoder bandwidth to 100.

-The bandwidth value is configurable and depends on the dynamics that you wish to achieve with your motor.
-Keep in mind that high bandwidth values used with motors with fewer pole pairs will make the motors oscillate around the setpoint and have a rough tracking performance (perceivable "knocks" when the rotor moves).
-On the other hand, too low of a bandwidth value may cause the motor to lose tracking in highly dynamic motions.
-If you are certain such motions will not be possible (e.g. in heavy moving platforms) you may reduce the bandwidth to ensure smoother motion.

 Next, you need to set the motor configuration: